Building community resilience through climate-smart agriculture

 Reunited Family

 They received farming inputs and training in climate-resilient practices.
 They built net houses to grow cabbage and Chinese kale, and planted fruit trees along their property to protect their fields from roaming cattle.
-Chay also makes use of nearby water bodies, harvesting wild vegetables, such as morning glory, while his wife sources local food from neighbouring vendors.
+Chay also makes use of nearby water sources, harvesting wild vegetables, such as morning glory, while his wife sources local food from neighbouring vendors.

+Their ninth-grade daughter dreams of becoming a teacher.
+Every morning before school, she helps harvest produce for the market.
 “I’ll never go back to Thailand,” shares Chay.
 “This land, these crops, are our future.”

 Ensuring Nutrition for the Next Generation